Interviews by Youth with Mentors That Matter

 Then, armed with tape recorders and cameras, the young photo-journalists went out and asked some good questions.
 In the process, they found unexpected treasures in the stories of ordinary people who care about “other people’s children.”

-At once inspiring and pragmatic, it aims to spark interest among community members as they read of the satisfaction others find in making cross-generational connections.
+The resulting book of first-person essays and photographs, Pass It On: Interview by Youth of Mentors That Matter, aims to spark interest among community members as they read of the satisfaction others find in making cross-generational connections.

 An extensive appendix to Pass It On sets out a complete curriculum for educators who seek an engaging adolescent literacy project with a service learning angle.
 (Books are made available to teachers by the carton at a subsidized price.)